awsdocs/aws-proton-user-guide/doc_source/ag-infrastructure-tmp-files.md

 ### Compiled infrastructure as code<a name="compiled-tform"></a>

 When you create an environment or service, AWS Proton compiles your infrastructure as code files with console or `spec file` inputs\.
 It creates `proton.resource-type.variables.tf` and `proton.auto.tfvars.json` files for your inputs that can be used by Terraform, as shown in the following examples\.
 These files are located in a specified repository in a folder that matches the environment or service instance name\.

+The example shows how AWS Proton includes tags in the variable definition and variable values, and how you can propagate these AWS Proton tags to provisioned resources\.
+For more information, see [Tag propagation to provisioned resources](resources.md#auto-tags-prop)\.

 #### Example 2: compiled IaC files for an environment named "dev"\.<a name="ag-compiled-example"></a>